Our commitment to Education for Sustainable Development (ESD)

 We also offer spaces for staff to discuss practices and concepts relating to the delivery of teaching and learning.
 Our Academic Development and Enhancement Team facilitates a number of Teaching and Learning fora for the sharing of ideas and best practice.
 Our School Directors of Teaching and Learning Lunches, Programme Director Community of Practice, and work with Programme Teams provide spaces for participant-led discussions about key topics of interest.

-We recently welcomed Dr Alison Grieg, Director of Education for Sustainability at Anglia Ruskin University, to lead a guided discussion about education for sustainable development at our National Teaching Fellow/Principal Fellow Community of Practice.
-This event has been a catalyst for wider discussions as the Fellows disseminate the ideas amongst their colleagues.
+At the start of our ESD journey we invited Dr Alison Grief, Director of Education and for Sustainability at Anglia Ruskin University, to lead a guided discussion about education for sustainable development at our National Teaching Fellow/Principal Fellow Community of Practice.
+This event has been a catalyst for wider discussions as the Fellows disseminated the ideas amongst their colleagues.

-In September 2022 our T&L Festival will feature Professor Zoe Robinson from Keele University giving a keynote address on Response & Responsibility: Creating a sustainable future through higher education.
-The Festival will also provide opportunities to discuss ideas closely linked to sustainable development in a series of breakout sessions and workshops.
+Building on this, in September 2022, our Teaching and Learning Festival featured Professor Zoe Robinson from Keele University who gave a keynote address on Response and Responsibility: Creating a sustainable future through higher education.
+The Festival also provided opportunities to discuss ideas closely linked to sustainable development in a series of breakout sessions and workshops, including presentation from staff detailing the ways in which they had embedded ESD in their programmes or associated activities.

 Additional Funding for ESD Projects

-The University has recently awarded its latest round of Teaching and Learning Enhancement Project funding.
+The University provides funding to projects designed to enhance our Teaching and Learning provision.
+The funding criteria for the awards ask applicants to align them with the University’s strategic priorities (including sustainability).
+The University makes awards on an annual basis and has seen an increase in applications with a sustainability or ESD focus.
 The University Teaching & Learning Enhancement Projects (TLEP) scheme offers 'start-up' funding of up to £2,500 to encourage and enable staff involved in teaching or supporting teaching and learning to experiment and develop practice.
-We are delighted that three of this year’s winners are projects related to sustainable development.
+We were delighted that three of the 2022 winners were projects related to sustainable development.
+Winners of the 2023 awards are due to be announced shortly.

 The findings from these activities will inform and support the wider adoption of ESD across the University’s teaching and learning activities.